erlendkringlebotten/Master-thesis-Erlend-Kringlebotten/README.md

 ```

 This will return two DataFrames.
 The first DataFrame contains all the spectral irradiance measurements from all CSV files in the directory.
 The second DataFrame contains the calculated APE values and irradiance for each file.
+## Note

+The function only processes CSV files in the directory.
+It checks if a file is a CSV file and if it exists before processing it.

 The third function is:
 # plotting_av_spektroradiometer_data